 Distance/distributed learning teaching opportunities

-Are you interested in the long-term job prospect of online teaching?
-Here are some online teaching opportunities in British Columbia's public school districts and independent schools.
+Are you interested in online teaching?
+Here are some online teaching job opportunities in British Columbia's public school districts and independent schools.

 The job titles for teaching online can vary from among employers.
-In some organizations, teachers that teach online are referred to as distributed learning teachings, distance learning teachers, online eduation teachers, and transition teachers.
-When you're searching for these jobs on www.makeafuture.ca, make sure you try a variety of keywords.
+In some organizations, teachers that teach online are referred to as distributed learning teachings, distance learning teachers, online education teachers, and transition teachers.
+When you're searching for these jobs on www.makeafuture.ca, make sure to try a variety of keywords.